Culture & Culture Shock

 - Don’t be quick to judge – keep an open mind

-- Set some goals for yourself and evaluate your progress
+- Set some personal goals and evaluate your progress

-- Talk to your Site Director, Assistant Site Director, or International Student Advisors – they can help!
+- Talk to your Site Director, Assistant Site Director(s), or ISAs – they can help!

 - Make an appointment to see an on-site mental health professional